PunchThrough/bean-docs/src/node-red/bean-nodes.md

 This guide will walk you through how to use the custom nodes for communicating with the Bean.

-## Using the Bean Nodes
+## Using Bean Nodes

 ---

-Here are the nodes for communicating with the LightBlue Bean:

-* __Bean Acceleration__ - Get accelerometer data from the Bean.
-* __Bean Serial__ - Send or recieve serial messages to or from the Bean.
-* __Bean Temperature__ - Get the ambient temperature from the Bean.
-* __Bean Read Scratch__ - Read scratch data set by the Bean.
-* __Bean RGB LED__ - Set the Bean's LED to a specified color.
-* __Bean Write Scratch__ - Write scratch data for the Bean.
+When using any of the Bean nodes you will have to tell the flow which Bean you want to communicate with.
+To do this, begin by double clicking on any of the Bean nodes.
+You will see the following menu.

+{{{img_rel this 'config-bean.png' 'Config Bean' '100%'}}}

+Clicking on the pencil icon will allow you to configure the Bean name or UUID.
+Make sure one of these settings is accurate for your Bean.

-{{{img_rel this 'bean_nodes.png' 'LightBlue Bean Nodes' '100%'}}}
+{{{img_rel this 'config-bean-name.png' 'Config Bean Name' '100%'}}}

-### Setting the Bean Node Config
+### LED Node

-Update the config settings for Bean nodes so that Node-RED can connect to the Bean name you specify.
-Double click on a Bean node and hit the edit icon to add the name of your Bean.
+The Bean LED node allows you to set the red, green and blue values of a Bean's LED.
+Here is an example using an `inject` node to input a comma delimited RGB string `0,255,0` which is Green!

-{{{img_rel this 'bean_node_config.png' 'Bean Node Config' '100%'}}}
+{{{img_rel this 'example-led-node.png' 'LED Node' '100%'}}}

-### Deploying Flows
+### Acceleration Node

-Hit the red deploy button on the top right corner to push your flow to the server and put it into action.
-Check out our Node-RED example projects for more guidance!
+Sending any message to the accel node will result in a query to the Bean for accelerometer data.
+Check out this example where a blank inject node is used to trigger the node execution.

+{{{img_rel this 'example-accel-node.png' 'Accel Node' '100%'}}}

 ### Injecting and Debugging Flows

-Two inportant nodes for creating flows are the Inject and Debug nodes.
+Two important nodes for creating flows are the Inject and Debug nodes.
 The Inject node allows you to start a flow by clicking a button or with a set time interval.
 The Debug node allows you to view the messages that are passed from node to node.

-{{{img_rel this 'inject.png' 'Inject Node' '100%'}}}
+{{{img_rel this 'inject.png' 'Inject Node' '70%'}}}

-{{{img_rel this 'debug.png' 'Debug Node' '100%'}}}
+{{{img_rel this 'debug.png' 'Debug Node' '70%'}}}

 ## Next Steps

+* Example project on hackster.io - [Logging Bean data](https://www.hackster.io/punchthrough/projects)
+* Example project on hackster.io - [Tweet sentiment to LED](https://www.hackster.io/punchthrough/projects)
+* Example project on hackster.io - [Email temperature warning system](https://www.hackster.io/punchthrough/projects)
 * [Official Node-RED docs](http://nodered.org/docs/)